-To form a covariate signature that may predict class membership, we performed Bayesian covariate reduction on the union of the nine covariates identified in Table 2 and the 10 prognostic baseline covariates: a total of 15 covariates.
-The resulting signature contained seven statistically significant covariates (RECIST sum of longest diameter, neutrophil count, white blood cell count, hemoglobin, PIK3CA mutation status, liver-only metastases, and FRET) with associated weights (Figure 5A).
+To form a covariate signature that may predict class membership we performed Bayesian covariate reduction on the union of the nine covariates identified in Table 2 and the 10 prognostic baseline covariates: total 15.
+The resulting signature contained seven statistically significant covariates (RECIST sum of longest diameter, neutrophil count, white blood cell count, haemoglobin, PIK3CA mutation status, liver-only metastases and FRET) with associated weights (Figure 5A).

-The performance against the LCA class assignment of the 398 is shown in Figure 5B (area under curve = 0.753).
-The signature was used as a classifier by selecting an optimal point on the receiver operating characteristic curve (according to Youden's index) with specificity of 0.677 and sensitivity of 0.708.
-The results on the 398-training set and the independent validation set of 152 are shown in Figure 5, C and D with survival curves split by class and treatment.
-The reclassification of the 398 patients using the new signature-based classifier clearly retains the prognostic (P = .001, chemo only patients) and predictive (P = .04) elements of the classes.
-In the 152-patient validation set, we again recreate the prognostic behavior (P = .04 [both TRT arms], P = .09 [chemo-only patients]).
+The performance against the LCA class assignment of the 398 is shown in Figure 5B (AUC: 0.753).
+The signature was used as a classifier, by selecting an optimal point on the ROC curve (according to Youden's index) with specificity of 0.677 and sensitivity of 0.708.
+The results on the 398 training set and the independent validation set of 152 are shown in

+Figure 5C-D with survival curves split by class and treatment.
+The re-classification of the 398 patients using the new signature-based classifier clearly retains the prognostic (p=0.001, chemo only patients) and predictive (p=0.04) elements of the classes.
+In the 152-patient validation set we again recreate the prognostic behavior (p=0.04 (both TRT arms), p=0.09 (chemo only patients)).

-Another signature was produced without FRET (from 14 parameters, Figure 5E), and Figure 5, F and G demonstrate that the with-FRET signature has prognostic power in the validation set, where the without-FRET signature does not.
-The interplay of FRET with the other covariates is explored in Supplementary Figure 5 (available online).
+Another signature was produced without FRET (from 14 parameters, Figure 5E) and Figure 5F-G demonstrate that the with-FRET signature has prognostic power in the validation set, where the without-FRET signature does not.
+The interplay of FRET with the other covariates is explored in Supplementary Figure S5.